Analysis | A case for each of the 50-1 long shots in the 2021 Kentucky Derby

 No. 2 Like the King

 With only one race over dirt, a second-place finish in a maiden debut, it is easy to dismiss his chances at the classic distance in a Triple Crown event.
-However, he satisfies both benchmarks of Jennie Rees’s final fraction theory, covering the last three-eighths of the Louisiana Derby in 38.0 seconds and the last eighth of a mile in 12.7 seconds flat.
+However, he satisfies both benchmarks of Jennie Rees’s final fractions theory, covering the last three-eighths of the Louisiana Derby in 38 seconds and the last eighth of a mile in 12.7 seconds flat.
 Plus, he has an early February birthday, meaning he is more mature than 14 of the other 19 horses running.

 Remember, all 2-year-old horses must compete as 3-year-olds on Jan.
-1, regardless of when their real birthday is, giving older horses an advantage.
-In fact, the only horses to win the Kentucky Derby with birthdays in April or later since the current points system was adopted in 2013 are Country House, promoted to first after the disqualification of Maximum Security in 2019, and Authentic, who won the reconfigured 2020 Derby in September.
+1, regardless of their birth date, giving older horses an advantage.
+In fact, the only horses to win the Kentucky Derby with birthdays in April or later since the current points system was adopted in 2013 are Country House, who was promoted to first after the disqualification of Maximum Security in 2019, and Authentic, who won the reconfigured 2020 Derby in September.
 This year’s favorite, Essential Quality, was foaled in April.

 Like the King’s pedigree also indicates he should like the 10-furlong distance.
 His sire, Palace Malice, won the 2013 Belmont Stakes over surprise Kentucky Derby winner Orb and Preakness winner Oxbow by 3¼ lengths.
 His distaff line, which includes Kentucky Derby and Breeders’ Cup Classic winner Unbridled, also gives him inherited speed and stamina to stay the classic distance.